ngfr4/BipolarDisorder-Depression-HomeCare-Platform/README.md

 - **Appointment Management**: Provide tools for managing appointments with healthcare professionals.
 - **Early Detection of CVDs**: Enable early identification of cardiovascular issues, allowing for prompt intervention and prevention.

+## Key Components

+Our project encompasses several critical aspects:

+- **Dataset Design and Management**: We have designed and implemented a comprehensive dataset schema to capture and manage patient health data effectively.
+This includes:
+  - **Database Design**: Creating the structure for storing various types of patient data.
+  - **Data Filling**: Populating the database with initial data to support testing and development.

+- **User Interface Development**: We have developed intuitive and user-friendly interfaces for different user roles, including:
+  - **Patient Interface**: For managing personal health data, appointments, and interactions with healthcare providers.
+  - **Specialized Practitioner Interface**: For managing patient interactions and appointments.
+  - **Technical Administrator Interface**: For overseeing system operations, managing users, and performing backups.

 ## Features

 - **Regular Health Data Updates**: Patients can regularly upload their health metrics for ongoing assessment.